Blatko1/awesome-msdf/README.md

 }
 ```

-## MSDF tips

-Here are a few valuable tips regarding MSDFs:

-- **IMPORTANT:** The result of `screenPxRange()` function in *fragment* shaders must never be lower than 1.
-If it is lower than 2, there is a high probability that the anti-aliasing will fail.
-Also, if it is lower than 2, color can start spreading over the whole character quad, and to fix it, add a condition where the shader gets **discarded** if the known *distance* is 0.

-- Do **not** use mipmaps.
-When text is minified, mipmaps will break anti-aliasing.

-- **Supersampling** helps with anit-aliasing but reduces performance and FPS.

-- **Thicker fonts** can help with quality preservation when the text is downscaled.

-- **Gamma correction** also helps with quality preservation when the text is downscaled.

-- **Higher dimensions** per character (32x32 or more) are desirable when generating the MSDF texture.
-This helps reduce the artefacts created while rendering *more complex and thinner fonts*.
-These artefacts are caused by the lack of detail on MSDF textures.

-- My preference when generating MSDF textures regarding the **distance field pixel range** is **setting it to 6**.
-However, putting it higher will make no difference and setting it too high will create strange artefacts when rendering.

-- MSDF texture **magnify filter** (MagFilter) should be **set to linear** and not nearest, where distance fields won't work in that case.

 ## Sources, links, articles, discussions, more info

 Below, you you can find links to all the sources that helped me learn about MSDF and create the showcase.

-> ⚠️ Constantly adding more! ⚠️

 #### Intro